lib-static/lib-static.github.io/content/_community/contribute.md

 #contributor: "@evanwill"
 updated: 2021-12-03
 type: contribute
+description: We welcome you to get involved!
+There are many ways to contribute to Lib-Static, from writing content to listing your Model to simply sharing out the site.
 ---

-We welcome you to get involved!
-There are many ways to contribute, from writing content to simply sharing out the site.

 To contribute to the web site feel free to open a [GitHub Issue](https://github.com/lib-static/lib-static.github.io/issues) or Pull Request, or [get in touch via other channels]({{ '/community/contact/' | relative_url }}).
 We are always looking for: